Family Emotional After Denver Man’s Coronavirus Death: ‘He Had Been My Guiding Light’

-DENVER (CBS4)– Family and friends describe Mike Farley, 87, a Denver attorney, as “one of the good ones,” a man of compassion, integrity and humor.
-He died Monday of COVID-19 at Swedish Medical Center.
+DENVER (CBS4)– Family and friends describe Mike Farley, a Denver attorney, as “one of the good ones,” a man of compassion, integrity and humor.
+The 87-year-old died Monday of COVID-19 at Swedish Medical Center.

 His wife of 59 years, Nancy, said “in the last days, he never complained.”

 Farley was a well-known Denver lawyer who was deeply compassionate towards the homeless and the less fortunate.
-His family says he was associated with the Denver Foundation for more than 30 years, and it was one of the accomplishments he was most proud of.
+His family says he had been president of the Denver Foundation and worked with the Archdiocesan Housing Committee for more than 30 years, accomplishments he was most proud of.

 His son-in-law, Marcus Brauchli, described Farley as “a man of intelligence, sharp witted humor, forebearance, wisdom and infinite compassion.”